bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

     <center> Two Gaussians with difference variances</center>
 </div>

  This boils down to the heart of how we will compute our importance factor for each paramater.
-Let $\theta_{ij}^*$ be the paramater in the i'th layer and j'th neuron.
- Let's take two gaussians having the same mean.
-Each reprenting two different parameters.
-After I have trained on Task A, features which are of common use to Task B
+Let $\theta_{ij}$ be the paramater in the i'th layer and j'th neuron.
+Let's take two gaussians having the same mean, each representing two different parameters as shown above.

  First consider only the variance of a paramater while training Task A: If a paramater is very important, it will have low variance, i.e the network will not change alter it or pull it rapidy back when it does.
 This means that that paramater has learned general features important for the entire dataset.
 A paramater with higher variance means that tit is often getting nudged around.
 This means that the paramater is more specialised for certain classes, thats why the paramater is changed by the classes it does not represent and pulled back by the classes it does.
 Thus the variance can be used to measure the importance of the paramater.
 The lower the variance, the more 'robust' the feature is i.e more classes use that and thus it is essential for mainiting performance.
 On the contrary if I were to remove some non-robust paramater, only a few samples would be affected (this is called uncertainty quantification).
 Paramaters with high importance have low variance and vice versa.